 - Funny shaped rock

 - A birds nest

 If you are really serious, you could set up some rules.
-This can be helpful especially if you are going to cover a larger area in the neighbourhood or are planning it in a public area.
-For instance you can let them know where to go and not to go.
+This can be helpful especially if you are going to cover a larger area in the neighborhood or are planning it in a public area.
+For instance, you can let them know where to go and not to go.